skyvers/skyve-dev-guide/_pages/concepts.md

 Because Skyve is intended and designed for multi-tenancy, data is assumed to exist within a customer (i.e. tenant) context.
-Skyve automatically limits all user interactions to data within the same customer context (except where developers intentionally use insecure SQL methods).
+Skyve automatically limits all user interactions to data within the same customer context (except where developers intentionally use unsecured SQL methods).

 ## Customer overriding